 Facilitate sustainability initiatives through the KGH Sustainability Foundation

 By forming a KGH Sustainability Foundation, all initiatives are centralized within the KGH Group.
 The foundation consists of many voluntary members from different countries who manage and coordinate initiatives like donations and free access to customs consultancy and declarations for our charity partners such as Save the Children and Red Cross.

 Our people are the greatest asset within the KGH Group.
 By training and encouraging them to support sustainability efforts, we create engagement at a much broader level.
 Training can cover anything from anti-bribery & corruption to business ethics.
-Employees will be able to participate through low-level entries like special mailboxes or the Zone.
+Employees will be able to participate through low-level entries like special mailboxes or the intranet, Zone.

 Creating and maintaining an inclusive and attractive workplace culture that delivers sustainability for the organization into the future.

 It is our fundamental belief that all employees shall be treated equally, fairly and with respect.
 Irrespective of gender, age, religion, ethnicity, cultural and social background, birthplace, disability, gender identity, gender expression, sexual orientation, political view or union representation.